cloudposse/terraform-aws-components/modules/auth0/tenant/README.md

 For example, if we're deploying `auth0/tenant` into `plat-gbl-prod` and my default region is `us-west-2`, then I would add the following parameters to the `plat-prod` account in `us-west-2`:

+> [!IMPORTANT]
+>
+> Be sure that this AWS SSM parameter path does not conflict with SSM parameters used by other Auth0 components, such as
+> `auth0/app`.
+In both components, the SSM parameter paths are defined by the component deployment's context ID.

 ```
 /acme-plat-gbl-prod-auth0/domain